 Star WalkTM includes many astronomy related data about celestial bodies, pictures, and events.
-For example, if you select Jupiter, you can see some basic facts about it (surface area, volume, average distance from the Sun, and short interesting facts).
+For example, if you select Moon, you can see some basic facts about it (surface area, volume, average distance from the Sun, and short interesting facts).

 To learn more about a particular object such as a star, constellation, or planet, tap it on the screen.
-A green circle with a name of the selected object appears around it.
-Tapping displays more data about the object and lets you enjoy a closer view.
-A Wikipedia button is displayed in the information field.
-Tapping this button leads to a Wikipedia article on the subject.
-To go back to the night sky, you need to tap
+At the bottom of the screen you will see the name of the selected object.
+Tapping it displays more data about the object and lets you enjoy a closer view.